rolazar/level-1-course-content/week-1/day-4/day-4-assignment.md

 ## Instructions

 1. **Setup Environment**

      - Open Visual Studio Code.
-     - Create a new folder named Day4_Assignment on your local machine.
+     - Create a new folder named `Day4_Assignment` on your local machine.

 2. **Create Files**

     - Inside this folder, create 2 files: an HTML file named `index.html` and `advanced.html`.

-3. **HTML Structure with Advanced Tags**
+3. **Generating index.html structure**

     - Setup your `index.html` similar to how you have in previous assignments this week, feel free to experiment and do something new with what you have learned as well!

+4. **HTML Structure with Advanced Tags**

     - Structure the `advanced.html` document with appropriate HTML tags, including `<article>`, `<section>`, `<aside>`, and `<main>`.
+    - Fill these new tags with content that is relevant to you or your interests.
+Feel free to put whatever you want as the content, but make sure it is appropriate for the assignment.
     - Understand the use cases and significance of each tag in enhancing accessibility and SEO(search engine optimization).

-4. **Application of Attributes**

 ## Rubric: